Gallium arsenide

 Gallium arsenide (GaAs) is a III-V direct band gap semiconductor with a zinc blende crystal structure.

 Gallium arsenide is used in the manufacture of devices such as microwave frequency integrated circuits, monolithic microwave integrated circuits, infrared light-emitting diodes, laser diodes, solar cells and optical windows.

 GaAs is often used as a substrate material for the epitaxial growth of other III-V semiconductors, including indium gallium arsenide, aluminum gallium arsenide and others.

+History

+Gallium arsenide was first synthesized and studied by Victor Goldschmidt in 1926 by passing arsenic vapors mixed with hydrogen over gallium(III) oxide at 600 °C. The semiconductor properties of GaAs and other III-V compounds were patented by Heinrich Welker at Siemens-Schuckert in 1951 and described in a 1952 publication.
+Commercial production of its monocrystals commenced in 1954, and more studies followed in the 1950s.
+First infrared LEDs were made in 1962.

 Preparation and chemistry

 In the compound, gallium has a +3 oxidation state.
 Gallium arsenide single crystals can be prepared by three industrial processes: